theodo-group/LLPhant/README.md

 To get full example you can have a look at [Doctrine integration tests files](https://github.com/theodo-group/LLPhant/blob/main/tests/Integration/Embeddings/VectorStores/Doctrine/DoctrineVectorStoreTest.php).

+##### VectorStores vs DocumentStores
+As we have seen, a `VectorStore` is an engine that can be used to perform similarity searches on documents.
+A `DocumentStore` is an abstraction around a storage for documents that can be queried with more classical methods.
+In many cases can be vector stores can be also document stores and vice versa, but this is not mandatory.
+There are currently these DocumentStore classes:
+- MemoryVectorStore
+- FileSystemVectorStore
+- DoctrineVectorStore
+- MilvusVectorStore

+Those implementations are both vector stores and document stores.

+Let's see the current implementations of vector stores in LLPhant.

 ##### Doctrine VectorStore

 One simple solution for web developers is to use a postgresql database as a vectorStore **with the pgvector extension**.